 The Jezzine Barracks is a spot of both Australian military and local Aboriginal significance.
-This heritage precinct is almost an extension of The Strand and is also free for you to roam around and explore with boardwalks, lookouts in and around this military fortification built during World War 2.
+This heritage precinct is almost an extension of The Strand and is also free for you to roam around and explore with boardwalks, and lookouts in and around this military fortification built during World War 2.

-The precinct pays special tribute to the military, plenty of artwork and information boards to let you know more about the history of this part of Townsville.
+The precinct pays special tribute to the military, with plenty of artwork and information boards to let you know more about the history of this part of Townsville.

 If you would like to get a much better understanding of the military history of the area, which even to this day has a significant Australian Army presence, then stop into the Jezzine Barracks Military Museum/Army Museum North Queensland.

 The museum operates on a limited schedule, only open until lunchtime on Wednesdays, Fridays and Sundays as it is run by volunteers.

 But it gives a really in-depth insight into Townsville’s military history as well as Australia’s involvement in conflict around the world, including when that conflict made it to Australian shores.

 Best of all the Army Museum North Queensland is free to enter and well worth a quick visit if you happen to be in the area when it’s open.

 Jezzine Barracks also offers stunning views out over the water to both the harbour and Magnetic Island.

 For a change of pace, and to get a good overview of North Queensland as a whole, head to the Museum of Tropical North Queensland.